 I lost relationships, friendships, job opportunities all because I was hopelessly depressed and wrapped around the finger of my menstrual cycle.
 The only thing that ever gave me peace was releasing myself from its hold entirely.

-Taking Health Into Your Own Hands.
+Natural Family Planning Is Taking Reproductive Health Into Your Own Hands

 The biggest benefit to shaking off the birth control shackles is that I took my health into my own hands.
 Recording my body's changes for 6 months taught me a lot about myself.
 During that time, I abstained from sex every other month so I could compare my body's reaction to sex.
 I learned that depending on what part of the month I had sex, my period would be different.
 If I drank an excessive amount of coffee or alcohol, my period would last longer and be heavier.
 I learned to tend to my ovulation as a period itself.
 Resting more, eating differently, and putting my emotional needs first during those few days.
 When I did this, it seemed to dictate the rest of my month.